How to Copy Content from Blazor Grid Pivot Table to Clipboard?

 }

-In this function, the provided ID is used to retrieve the pivot table element.
-We then extract all the column headers, table values, and row headers from the same element by accessing their respective class names(i.e., e-columnheader
+In this function, the provided ID retrieves the pivot table element.
+The function then extract all the column headers, table values, and row headers from the same element by accessing their respective class names(i.e., e-columnheader

 and e-table